-They are predators that eat a lot of smaller insects, making them high on the food chain.
+They are predators that eat a lot of smaller insects and even small fish, making them high on the food chain.

-They can live 5 to 7 years underwater as a larva, eating and accumulating mercury as they grow.
+They can live up to 9 years underwater as a larva, accumulating mercury as they grow.

 Dragonfly larvae are a food source for many types of fish.
 Anything that eats these dragonfly larvae also consumes the higher levels of mercury that the larvae have accumulated.
 Fish are then eaten by birds and mammals.
 Some of the fish that people like to catch and eat can have high levels of mercury, even in remote parks.